 Girl Dog Names that Start with T

 - Short, one- or two-syllable names are more recognized by dogs, so while Penelope certainly sounds elegant and refined, you may find yourself calling her Penny more often than not.

 - Repeated sounds like the syllable combinations in Koko or Kiki are very easily understood by dogs, so they may learn their names faster and respond when called.
 Experts recommend using consistency to maximize training and responsiveness from your dog, so choose a name you don't need to shorten.

 - Avoid choosing a name that sounds too similar to another family members' name.
 Tilly sounds an awful lot like Lilly and can lead to confusion on the dog's part and your daughter's. ("You want me to do what, Mom?!")

-- Also avoid using names that sound too similar to commands.
+- Also avoid using names that sound too similar to behavior cues.
 Britt, Fay, and Gretch obviously might confuse your dog.
 (Ok, please don't name your dog Gretch.)

 - It's always interesting to see how popular TV shows or movies can make never-before-considered names incredibly cool.
-I admit that my love of the show “Stranger Things,” would make me consider Seven as a name for a female dog.
-(For the record, Seinfeld’s George Costanza was way ahead of the curve; he wanted to name his firstborn Seven after Mickey Mantle’s jersey number.)
+Before Frozen, we'll bet that Elsa wasn't on the radar for many pet parents.
 Other popular female dog names inspired by pop culture characters include Bella (Twilight) and Luna (Harry Potter).